Where Everything Fights Everything

 One entity breaks the sound barrier whilst the other breaks spirits during assembly.
 The mathematics favour the hedgehog.

-Durability sonic Wins
+Durability Sonic Wins

 IKEA Furniture